ooyeku/engine12/docs/api-reference.md

     completed.deinit(allocator);
 }
 ```

+**Note**: The condition string is inserted directly into the SQL query.
+Be careful with user input to prevent SQL injection.
+Consider using parameterized queries or the Query Builder for dynamic conditions.

 #### `update(comptime T: type, instance: T) !void`
 Update a record.
 Optional fields that are `null` are skipped in UPDATE statements (not included in the SQL).